COVID-19 advice for Registrants: Preparing to return to work and working safely

 Other relevant sources of guidance on the responsibilities of all healthcare practitioners include the Council for Healthcare Regulatory Excellence (now the Professional Standards Authority).
 Please click here to see an example: Clear Sexual Boundaries

 The General Data Protection Regulation (GDPR) came into effect on 25th May 2018.
 GDPR applies to all CNHC registrants because you hold and use personal data about your clients.
 The Information Commissioner’s Office (ICO) is the source of all the information and guidance you’ll need to ensure you’ll be complying with the relevant GDPR requirements.
-Click here for further information

 Click here for the guidance on the Duty of Candour